New Ontario COVID-19 restrictions take effect today amid 'explosive' growth in hospitalizations

 The new restrictions come amid what Health Minister Christine Elliott's office called Tuesday “explosive growth in hospitalizations.”

-There were 1,290 people in Ontario hospitals with COVID-19 as of Tuesday morning.
+There were 2,081 people in Ontario hospitals with COVID-19 as of Wednesday morning, up from 1,290 on Tuesday.
 That figure includes patients who were admitted for COVID-19 as well as those who were admitted for other reasons and are now testing positive for COVID-19.
 A week ago the figure stood at 491.

+According to the latest data published by the Ontario Hospital Association, 87.4 per cent of Ontario’s hospital beds were occupied as of Sunday.

 “While Delta’s severity required a focus on our ICU admissions, Omicron has resulted in a sudden and significant increase in hospital admissions, as well as a recent increase in staffing challenges in many critical sectors due to the rapid rise in Omicron exposures,” Elliott’s office said.
 “While the first few weeks of December saw hospital admissions remain stable, we’ve recently started to see explosive growth in hospitalizations.”